elliotperviz/cmms/qm/1-h2/README.md

   ```bash
   abinit ab.in
   ```
-  And follow the standard output (what is printed to the terminal) as the simulation is execucted.
+  And follow the standard output (what is printed to the terminal) as the simulation is executed.

   Once the simulation concludes, we should find the following files in your working directory (the location where we ran Abinit):
   ```bash